Compliance

 How FutureAGI Handles Post-Training Model Auditing

-FutureAGI anchors post-training audits in the eval:* surface, starting with eval:IsCompliant for policy conformance and adding task-specific evaluators such as Groundedness, BiasDetection, ContentSafety, DataPrivacyCompliance, and ProtectFlash.
+FutureAGI anchors post-training audits in the eval:* surface from /platform/guard, starting with eval:IsCompliant for policy conformance and adding task-specific evaluators such as Groundedness, BiasDetection, ContentSafety, DataPrivacyCompliance, and ProtectFlash.
 A typical audit starts with a release candidate, a golden dataset, and sampled production traces from the prior model.
 Engineers attach evaluators with Dataset.add_evaluation(), preserve the evaluator score and reason, and compare results by model version, prompt version, route, user cohort, and risk category.

 FutureAGI’s approach is to keep audit evidence connected to remediation.
 Unlike a one-time NIST AI RMF worksheet or static model card, the audit result points to the trace, dataset row, evaluator, reason, and release decision.
 If failures cluster around an agent route, the engineer can route that cohort through a stricter post-guardrail, add the failed cases to a regression eval, or block deployment until the prompt, retrieval policy, or model choice is fixed.